maurerbot/devgrants/open-grants/open-proposal-semantic-graph.md

 # Additional Information

 Proof Zero (operating as kubelt) is a funded startup with a model of building open source tooling for the community and extending that to larger organizations and teams with commercial offerings.
+As a for profit business, we will also be seeking additional funding in to grow both the open and commercial software.

+IPSG a is core to our business and we want to make sure we are making the right decisions that align with the core IPFS, IPLD and Filecoin projects and possibly IPFN.